nateCode1/svacketz/README.md

 ```
 Unfortunately this leads to seeding mostly breaking down after the first round, and it gets worse with larger brackets.

-Solution 2 preserves the integrity of seeding in rounds beyond the first, however, it results in winners from a single match being in different matches in subsequent rounds, thus making it difficult to visualize the connecitons.
+Solution 2 preserves the integrity of seeding in rounds beyond the first, however, it results in winners from a single match being in different matches in subsequent rounds, thus making it difficult to visualize the connections.
 An example of this solution is shown below, in the same style as the solution 1 bracket:
 ```mermaid
 graph LR
   A1["1,5,12,16"] -->